If you’re selling in sports and fitness, the craze around Peloton has probably made your jaw drop at least once over the past few years.

 Take a look at how they do it:

-Anyone who knows Peloton knows they’re all about community building and influencer marketing, so it’s no surprise when mentions like these show up in their referrals.
+Anyone who knows Peloton knows they’re all about community building and influencer marketingA form of social media marketing that involves endorsements and product placements from influencers...., so it’s no surprise when mentions like these show up in their referrals.

 You’ll see everything from donating to the NAACP Legal Defense Fund in a time of social crisis, to running a giveaway contest, to flat out offering a 90-day free trial during a pandemic when people need home-based fitness relief.
 The key takeaway here is that Peloton gets noticed by showing up in conversations that are already relevant to their user base.